Mr. Aiello

 Mr. Aiello (La Déroute) is a Canadian drama film, directed by Paul Tana and released in 1998.
 The film stars Tony Nardi as Joe Aiello, a successful Italian Canadian businessman in Montreal whose life begins to unravel when his daughter (Michèle-Barbara Pelletier), whom he has long expected to take over the company, announces her plan to drop out of business school to become a photographer.

 Nardi received a Genie Award nomination for Best Actor at the 19th Genie Awards.
+She won the 1997 Prix Guy-L'Écuyer for her performance in Mr. Aiello.